 At Circad Design, we leverage our deep knowledge and experience in EMC best practices to deliver high-quality solutions, ensuring that our clients’ products meet regulatory requirements and operate flawlessly in real-world environments being affected by external EMI sources.
 Achieving good EMC performance requires careful PCB design considerations, as EMI can stem from high-speed signals, poor grounding, and improper layout.

-To mitigate EMC issues, designers must understand the key mechanisms of EMI:
+To mitigate EMI issues, designers must understand the key mechanisms of EMC:

 Radiated Emissions: Unintended electromagnetic radiation from PCB traces, components, or cables.